 Alton Towers Roller Coasters

 There are seven thrilling roller coasters on offer at Alton Towers.
+Follow the links below to learn more about each of them.

-One of the best roller coasters here in the UK, Nemesis is an angry alien creature trying to rip its way out of the ground.
+🎢 One of the best roller coasters here in the UK, Nemesis Reborn is an angry alien creature trying to rip its way out of the ground.
 It was Europe’s first inverted roller coaster and features a truly thrilling storyline.

-The £15m Th13teen ride was the world’s first vertical freefall drop roller coaster, on which the track and train freefall in darkness.
+🎢 The £15m Th13teen ride was the world’s first vertical freefall drop roller coaster, on which the track and train freefall in darkness.

 Attractions at the Alton Towers Resort